aetperf/aetperf.github.io/_posts/2022-11-04-Forward-and-reverse-stars-in-Cython.md

 - maximum link delay
 - probability that the link is used in the hyperpath

-In the following, we implement the forward/reverse stars in Cython.
+In the following, we implement some code in Cython.
 What is Cython?
 Here is the description from the [Cython](https://cython.org/) web site:

 > Cython is an optimising static compiler for both the Python programming language and the extended Cython programming language (based on Pyrex).
 It makes writing C extensions for Python as easy as Python itself.